-An open enrollment will be conducted once each year, usually in the fall, for employees who want to change their dental plan, opt in or out of coverage or add/delete dependents.
-Open enrollment also provides those employees who have completed their 35th month of employment the option to change their medical plan.
+An open enrollment will be conducted once each year, usually in the fall, for employees who want to change their medical plan, change their dental plan, opt in or out of the coverage or add/delete dependents.
 Changes made during open enrollment become effective January 1.
-If you do not make changes during open enrollment, your current coverage will carry over to the next year; you will not be able to make changes until the next open enrollment unless certain events occur.
+If you do not make changes during open enrollment, your current coverages will carry over to the next year; you will not be able to make changes until the next open enrollment unless certain events occur.